County: DA's access restricted; full-time assistant resigns

 "We have reached out to the DA's attorney to confirm," he said.

-As an elected official, Thomas is not an employee who can be hired, suspended or fired from the job.
+As an elected official, Thomas is not an employee who can be hired, suspended or fired from the job by fellow county leaders.

-The conduct he is accused of has traditionally resulted in investigations by the state Supreme Court's disciplinary board, which can result in temporary suspensions and the disbarment of an attorney's law license — but such reviews are private and only yield details if a decision amend a license's status.
+The conduct he is accused of has traditionally resulted in investigations by the state Supreme Court's Disciplinary Board, which can result in temporary suspension of a law license and the disbarment — but such reviews are private and only yield details if a decision amends a license's status.

-"Our hands are tied," Barbera said, while sitting alongside Commissioners Mark Walker, Colleen Dawson and Pamela Tokar-Ickes on Tuesday.
+"Our hands are tied," Barbera said while sitting alongside Commissioners Gerald Walker, Colleen Dawson and Pamela Tokar-Ickes on Tuesday.

 Full-time assistant resigns